Sami-Jada/Modo/replit.md

-# Kahraba - Home Services Marketplace
+# Modo - Home Services Marketplace

 ## Overview

-Kahraba is a mobile-first home services marketplace for Jordan, initially focused on electricians.
+Modo is a mobile-first home services marketplace for Jordan, initially focused on electricians.
 The platform connects homeowners with verified electricians through a curated matching system rather than customer selection.

 The app uses a dual-interface approach:
 - **Customer App**: Request electrical services, track jobs, manage payments